Ameya101/US-Airline-Twitter-Sentiment-Analysis/README.md

 # US-Airline-Twitter-Sentiment-Analysis
-# I Predicted the sentiment of the tweet i.e positive , negative or neutral
+# I predicted the sentiment of the tweet i.e positive , negative or neutral